Legislation Governing Accommodations

 How do I deal with a student who is missing too much class time due to a disability and attendance is required?

-Refer the student to ADSO if they have a medical reason for missing classes, assignments, and/or exams.
-The medical documentation can be verified by ADSO, then we can work with faculty on a reasonable time schedule for completing work and exams.
+Refer the student to the ADSO if they have a medical reason for missing classes, assignments, and/or exams.
+The medical documentation can be verified by the ADSO, and the ADSO can work with faculty on a reasonable time schedule for completing work and exams.

 Can I alter a student's accommodation?